yogeshvarreddykallam/CSE-597-Final-Project/README.md

 Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/yourusername/SEARLE.git
 cd SEARLE
 Install dependencies:

 Ensure you have Python 3.x installed.
-Install required libraries using pip: bash
+Install required libraries using pip: pip install -r requirements.txt
-Copy code
-pip install -r requirements.txt
 Download datasets (FashionIQ, MS-COCO, etc.):

 The datasets used in the notebook can be downloaded from their respective sources.
 Please follow their guidelines for access and usage.
 Run the Jupyter Notebook:

-Open the provided Jupyter notebook file (extension_notebook.ipynb) to run the extension on the datasets.
+Open the provided Jupyter notebook file (vilangnotebook.ipynb) to run the extension on the datasets.

 jupyter notebook extension_notebook.ipynb
 Usage